USPTO/USPTO-Design-System/README.md

 ```
 ---

-## Building & running locally
+## Building & running the documentation site locally
-This project can be built with SASS.
+This documentation site can be run locally, and repurposed for your needs, or to use as the model for your own design library.

 To build the front-end assets (Fonts/CSS/JS) use:
 ```